IHateTaxis.com

 You can try to obtain a Vancouver Airport taxi at the departures gate, however there is no difference in price and you will probably be shooed away by security or refused by the taxi driver and told to use the proper lineup.

-Vancouver Airport Taxi Service Scams
+Vancouver Airport Taxi Scams

 The Long Route